-Does the idea of living in Mexico excite you?
+Does the idea of retiring to Mexico excite you?
 Sure, you’ve been there on vacation a bunch of times and love it.
-But now that you’re thinking about moving there, it’s a whole different ballgame.
-Mexico is massive, and you can have any kind of retirement you want.
-But where in Mexico makes all the difference.
-This roundup of the best places to live in Mexico will point you in the right direction for your dream retirement.
+But now that you’re thinking about moving there as a retiree, it’s a whole different ball game.
+Mexico is a huge place with diverse communities, meaning you can have any kind of retirement you want.
+But where are the best places to live in Mexico for retirees, and is it safe to retire in Mexico?
+Let this roundup of the best places to live in Mexico point you in the right direction for your dream retirement.

 Many people flock to Mexico because of its top-notch state-of-the-art healthcare, friendly locals, weather, and overall lifestyle.
 You can get off the grid and be the only expat.
 You can surround yourself with expats and lead a gringo lifestyle.
-But you probably want something in the middle.
+But as a retiree in Mexico, you probably want something in the middle.
 These seven locations have it all.

 Ready to dive in?
 Let’s get to it.

-Which beach towns are the best places to live in Mexico?
+Which beach towns are the best places to retire in Mexico?

-Puerto Vallarta (PV) – best place to live in Mexico if you want it all
+Puerto Vallarta (PV) – best place to retire in Mexico if you want it all

 Where is it?
 Pacific Coast, Jalisco state